skurik/moses-docker/README.md

 [ACL 2013 translation task](http://www.statmt.org/wmt13/translation-task.html).
 We make no claims about copyright issues or licensing for them.

-The training and server scripts provides are based on the [Moses baseline](http://www.statmt.org/moses/?n=Moses.Baseline) and [Moses as a Service](http://www.statmt.org/moses/?n=Advanced.Moses) documentation.
+The training and server scripts provided are based on the [Moses baseline](http://www.statmt.org/moses/?n=Moses.Baseline) and [Moses as a Service](http://www.statmt.org/moses/?n=Advanced.Moses) documentation.

-# TODO
+# WIP/TODO

-- Python client library
+- Wrapper around XML-RPC to provide a simpler REST API

 - Fix the entrypoint system and make readable log files